nabeelarain713/Git-fundamentals/README.md

 # git-fundamentals
-It is a git fundamentals repo.
+It is a git fundamentals repository.